Hacknock/leadyou/public/md/terms-of-service.md

 # Article 1 (Purpose)

-1. These Terms of Service (hereinafter referred to as "Terms of Service") set forth terms and conditions applicable to all services (hereinafter referred to as "Service") provided by Hacknock.
+1. These Terms of Service (hereinafter referred to as "Terms of Service") set forth terms and conditions applicable to all Services (hereinafter referred to as "Service") provided by Hacknock.
 2. Users of the Service (hereinafter referred to as "User(s)") shall use the Service pursuant to the Terms of Service.
-   If Users do not agree to all of the Terms, Users cannot use this service.
+   If Users do not agree to all of the Terms, Users cannot use this Service.

 # Article 2 (Definitions)

-1. "User(s)" means people who use the services operated by Hacknock.
+1. "User(s)" means people who use the Services operated by Hacknock.
-2. "User Data" means all information that is collected or provided when you use the services operated by Hacknock, including personally identifiable information that you identify and what you enter.
+2. "User Data" means all information that is collected or provided when you use the Services operated by Hacknock, including personally identifiable information that you identify and what you enter.

 # Article 3 (Provision User Information)

-The Users shall provide User information to Hacknock as necessary when using the service operated by Hacknock.
+The Users shall provide User information to Hacknock as necessary when using the Service operated by Hacknock.

 # Article 4 (Notice and communication)